Hero image desktop Hero image mobile

 Five reasons to feel good about eating red meat min read

 Like all food production, red meat has an impact on the environment.
 But that doesn’t mean you should feel guilty for eating red meat.
 Actually, it means the opposite.
-Because when it comes to efforts to create a more sustainable industry, Australian red meat leads the way.
+Because when it comes to efforts to create a more sustainable industry, Australian red meat is on the front foot.

 Red meat often gets a bad rap, having been linked to everything from deforestation to climate change.
 At the same time, balanced servings of red meat provides essential nutrients – protein, iron and B12 which are incredibly important to overall health and wellbeing.
 While raising livestock for food does require significant resources, most Australian red meat producers care passionately about the environment.
 And it’s this passion that’s driving efforts to create a more sustainable industry.
 Need more convincing?
 Here’s five reasons why red meat should continue to be a part of your diet – guilt-free.